Virus pits health vs. public duty for some state lawmakers - KVIA

 “It sounds like they are penalizing the legislators that are trying to follow the rules” of stay-at-home orders, said Gala Wilson, president of a nonprofit food and clothes bank in Republic.

+Some legislatures have gone to great lengths to continue meeting in person.
+Virginia House members met outside Thursday under tents, spread out at individual tables.
+Democrats had proposed a rule change that would have let members participate remotely, but Republicans objected, and the measure failed.

-When Michigan lawmakers met this month to consider extending a coronavirus emergency declaration, about one-third of the House and Senate members skipped the session.
-Most of the absentees were from the Detroit area, one of the hardest hit nationally by the virus.
+When Michigan lawmakers met earlier this month to consider extending a coronavirus emergency declaration, about one-third of the House and Senate members skipped the session.
+Most of the absentees were from the Detroit area, a virus hot spot where one lawmaker had died.

 House Democratic Leader Christine Greig, of suburban Detroit, has unsuccessfully pushed the Republican-led House to authorize remote sessions.
 She also has expressed frustration that the Legislature is rarely meeting at a time when it typically would be holding regular budget hearings.